mstanczy/git-workshop/README.md

 ```
 git history
 ```
 26. Let's say we want to view the version of the code after one of the previous commits.
-Let's try to go back to the commit "changed button in section 1"
+Let's try to go back to the commit "changed button in section 1" - this is two commits before HEAD
 ```
-git checkout <sha>
+git checkout HEAD~2
 ```
-where <*sha*> includes the first 6 digits of the SHA ID
+This way of referencing commits allows us to navigate back in the history of commits.

 Notice that git warned you that you're moving into "detached HEAD" state.